mbecker20/komodo/docsite/docs/docker-compose.md

 ## Using bind mounts

-Repo-based stacks must delete the repo folder before it is able to reclone for the latest repo contents.
+Repo-based stacks must delete the stack folder before it is able to reclone for the latest repo contents.
 Because of this, users should **avoid using relative file paths that are placed inside the repo directory**.
 Or better yet, make things simple and use **absolute file paths** or **docker volumes** instead.